marionbarker/loopdocs/docs/gh-actions/gh-first-time.md

     * Enter a name for your token, use "`FastLane Access Token`"
     * Change the Expiration selection to `No expiration`
     * Select the `workflow` `permission scope` (`repo` will be automatically selected)
+        * This step enables automatic building
     * Click "Generate token"
     * Copy the token and record it.
 It will be used below as `GH_PAT`

     [<span class="loop-bigger">:material-skip-forward:</span>](#make-up-a-password) To skip the detailed instructions, click on [Make up a Password](#make-up-a-password).

+!!! tip "Default Settings"
+    These instructions are a prerequisite for automatic update and automatic build.

+    Refer to [Modify Automatic Building](gh-update.md#modify-automatic-building) if you don't want to accept the default recommendation to automatically update and build.

 You must be logged into your *GitHub* account before starting this step.
 If you are continuing, you are already logged in.